codernex/shoppify/README.md

 - All Input Fields Modified For Better Performance
 - Auto Completion Problem Solved
 - Error Handling Done
+- Used Typescript For Type Safety Of This Application

 ## TODO:
 - Address Verification Modal